deis/workflow/docs/src/roadmap/test-plan.md

 At a high level, the overall features of the platform that are tested are:

-- The Deis platform can be installed on a new CoreOS vagrant cluster
+- The Deis platform can be installed on a new Kubernetes cluster
 - The Deis platform can be upgraded from a recent release to the current one
 - Users can register with Deis and create and deploy applications
 - Deis can build and scale a variety of Heroku-style and Dockerfile-based apps